How to Migrate Your Project From Objective-C to Swift: 6 Steps

 First, determine which part of your Objective-C code you will convert.
 You can leave some parts of the app with Objective-C code intact.
 Apple allows Objective-C and Swift code in the same app.

-Following are a few examples of codes that you don’t need to convert to a new Swift code:
+The following are a few examples of codes that you don't need to convert to a new Swift code:

-• 3rd party libraries;
+• 3 rd party libraries;

-• Helper and extension objective-C classes;
+• Helper and extension Objective-C classes;

 • Some Objective-C runtime aspects like ’Objective-C message send;